adioo/flow-view/README.md

 ```
 The states are for adding the active class to the active `li`.
 The 'domEvents' triggers the 'itemClick' event on item click.
-The 'flow', on `itemClick` event, takes the href of the clicked element and sends it to an instance of the engine-ruut module.

 Html navbar example `nav.html`:

 ```html